The base schedule rollout logic determines what happens when you roll out a base schedule over a time period multiple times.

 - Moving of task (to other date and/or other start and end time)

-For point 1) above, the shifts deleted in Schedule originating from the first rollout of the base schedule are rolled out anew during a re-rollout.
-Shifts deleted in Schedule will be rolled out anew even if they've been updated in the base schedule.
-They will also be rolled out anew even if you've first moved them to another date or time in Schedule, then deleted them.
+For points 1) and 6) above, the shifts originating from the first rollout of the base schedule are rolled out anew during a re-rollout.
+For 1), this also applies if you've first moved a shift to another date or time in Schedule and then deleted it.
+This will be improved long term.

-For points 2) - 15) above, the shifts edited in Schedule originating from the first rollout of the base schedule are not rolled out anew during a re-rollout.
+For points 2) - 5) and 7) - 15) above, the shifts edited in Schedule originating from the first rollout of the base schedule are not rolled out anew during a re-rollout.